utkagit/reddcoin-bmp/README.md

 ctrk+z      // to exit if it's running on the foreground

+// running the docker container in the background:

+docker-compose up -d

+// checking to see if the docker container is running

+docker-compose ps

 # step 4 - optional

 // in case you made any changes to docker-compose.yml it would be better if you'll use the 'rm' flag before you run it again